December 3, 2024

 • Monitor bank account and credit card activity over this period to quickly spot any unapproved activities.

-• Contact the Police to let them know if have been hacked.
+• Contact the Police to let them know if you have been hacked.

 • Reset your passwords on your compromised accounts, adding two-factor authentication where you can.